zaigie/stream-infer/README.md

         self.collect_results[name][time] = data
 ```

-The format of the collected `collect_results` is roughly as follows:
+Here, `inference_result` is the original result returned from inference, and the final `collect_results` format is roughly as follows:

 ```json
 {